 Scottish winter climbing has to be one of the most testing and rewarding components of climbing in the UK.
 It requires a unique combination of skills and knowledge and offers a lifetime of amazing adventure and experience.
 We offer bespoke guiding and instruction throughout the winter on some of the most famous routes in Scotland.
-We’re in the process of compiling our own list of some of Scotland’s classic winter climbs to give you a flavor of what we can offer, but in the meantime, this list of 25 Scottish Winter Classics might provide some inspiration.
+For a flavour of what we can offer, this list of classic Scottish Winter Climbs might provide some inspiration.
 If you are interested in arranging a day, or a few days guided winter climbing in Scotland then please get in touch.

 Some previous climbing or mountaineering experience is desirable.
 Maybe you have a particular climb on your ‘bucket list’ that you’ve always wanted to do?
 Or, perhaps you are just curious to explore some of the great crags Scotland has to offer?
 We will advise you on the level of ability required to tackle some of the countries greatest climbs and can offer training and coaching to help you get there.
 We strive to offer flexible, tailored instruction specific to your goals.

 Guided Scottish Winter climbing works well on a 1:1 or 1:2 basis (instructor to participant) and can be booked from one day to a week in duration.